Most people are confused by how a life insurance company will rate a person.

 Can You Get a Better Life Insurance Rating?

 The answer is yes.
-There are many ways that a person can take charge of their own lifestyle and improve their life insurance rating.
+There are many ways that a person can take charge of their own lifestyle and improve their life insurance health class.
 This could include changing your diet to reduce your weight and cholesterol levels.
 You could quit smoking or using tobacco products altogether.

 A person could begin an exercise regime which could reduce their blood pressure, reduce their cholesterol and vastly improve their overall health.